 - Open a Command Prompt using the Run As Administrator option.

-- Run the configuredatastore.bat file and specify the GIS Server URL with which you want to register the data store, the user name and password of an ArcGIS Server administrator, the path to use for the ArcGIS Data Store data directory, and the type of data store you want to create.
+- Run the configuredatastore.bat file and specify the fully qualified domain name of a machine in the GIS Server site with which you want to register the data store, the user name and password of an ArcGIS Server administrator, the path to use for the ArcGIS Data Store data directory, and the type of data store you want to create.

-In this example, the GIS Server URL is https://myserver.domain.com:6443/arcgis/admin, the administrator user name and password are siteadmin and T1n@sp, the data directory is C:\data\, and a relational data store is created:
+In this example, the name of a machine in the GIS Server site is myserver.domain.com, the administrator user name and password are siteadmin and T1n@sp, the data directory is C:\data\, and a relational data store is created:

 configuredatastore myserver.domain.com siteadmin T1n@sp c:\data\ --stores relational